This article covers all the parts of a forklift and their functions.

 Operator Compartment

-The operator compartment is where the forklift operator sits or stands during operation.
+The operator compartment, also known as the operator cab, is where the forklift operator sits or stands to control the vehicle.

 Steering Wheel